ansible-community/antsibull-docs/README.md

 - `OTHER_ANTSIBULL_MODE=auto` — the default behavior described above
 - `OTHER_ANTSIBULL_MODE=local` — install the projects from `../antsibull-core`
   and `../antsibull-docs-parser`.
-Fail if that paths doesn't exist.
+Fail if those paths don't exist.
 - `OTHER_ANTSIBULL_MODE=git` — install the projects from the Github main branch
-- `OTHER_ANTSIBULL_MODE=pypi` — install the latest version from PyPI
+- `OTHER_ANTSIBULL_MODE=pypi` — install the latest versions from PyPI

 To run specific tests: